diarmidmackenzie/unity-lessons/Lesson 1 - Adding a Zombie.md

 ### Getting the Model into Unity

-First we download the 3D model using the link on the page.
+First we download the 3D model using the link on the page (you'll need to create a free sketchfab account)

 ![image-20220214103651678](.\image-20220214103651678.png)